Annual Student Enrollment and Graduation Data

 - Telecommunications Engineering (M.S. only)

 Points Of Pride

-The Department of Electrical and Computer Engineering is led by seven Fellows of the Institute of Electrical and Electronics Engineers (IEEE), Professors Edward Della Torre, Tarek El-Ghazawi, Robert Harrington, Roger Lang, Amed Louri, Suresh Subramaniam and Mona Zaghloul.
+The Department of Electrical and Computer Engineering is led by six Fellows of the Institute of Electrical and Electronics Engineers (IEEE), Professors Tarek El-Ghazawi, Robert Harrington, Roger Lang, Amed Louri, Suresh Subramaniam and Mona Zaghloul.
 The faculty of the Department of Electrical and Computer Engineering conduct cutting-edge research in the areas of computer and electrical engineering.